New Bloomfield in Perry County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Political Subdivisions • Settlements & Settlers • Waterways & Vessels.
 A significant historical month for this entry is April 1824.

 Location.
 40° 25.151′ N, 77° 11.309′ W. Marker is in New Bloomfield, Pennsylvania, in Perry County.
-Marker is on West Main Street (Pennsylvania Route 274) just west of Spring Alley, on the left when traveling west.
+It is on West Main Street (Pennsylvania Route 274) just west of Spring Alley, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 31 W Main St, New Bloomfield PA 17068, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Founding of New Bloomfield (a few steps from this marker); Stoops' Barber Shop (about 300 feet away, measured in a direct line); The Civil War Monument (about 300 feet away); The Old County Jail (about 300 feet away); The Rhinesmith Building (about 400 feet away); Original site of Bloomfield Academy (about 400 feet away); The Academies on the Hill (about 400 feet away); Perry County Civil War Memorial (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Founding of New Bloomfield (a few steps from this marker); Stoops' Barber Shop (about 300 feet away, measured in a direct line); The Civil War Monument (about 300 feet away); The Old County Jail (about 300 feet away); The Rhinesmith Building (about 400 feet away); Original site of Bloomfield Academy (about 400 feet away); The Academies on the Hill (about 400 feet away); Perry County Civil War Memorial (about 400 feet away).
 Touch for a list and map of all markers in New Bloomfield.